simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

 | 4    | 4011.14     | 56.86      | 63.33      | 17.80     | 0.958           | 0.0             | 0.0                |
 | 5    | 728.41      | 21.61      | 26.99      | 5.10      | 0.969           | 0.000005        | 0.0                |

 The smoothing_level ranges from 0.731 to 0.969, indicating that the model places a high weight on recent data points.
 The smoothing_trend values are very low, between 0.0 and 0.000005, suggesting minimal emphasis to trend changes.
-The smoothing_seasonal paramter is also very low suggesting seasonality in the data is very weak.
+The smoothing_seasonal parameter is also very low suggesting seasonality in the data is very weak.

 Overall, Holt-Winters’ method shows some improvement by capturing trends in forecasts.
 However, the very low seasonal parameter values suggest that the method may not effectively capture weak seasonality in the data.
 The model’s focus on recent data, combined with its limited treatment of trends and seasonality limits its effectiveness in handling variability.